Changes to council services

 Conham River Car Park is now open.

 Our public toilets are open with restricted times and will be closing earlier than usual each day.
-We have put the following measures in place so they can be used safely:
+Measures are in place to ensure facilities can be used safely:

 - all council public toilets will be cleaned at least twice a day

-If you need to use a public toilet, stay safe and help to protect others by following current social distancing rules, washing your hands thoroughly and giving way to others when entering or leaving.
+If you need to use a public toilet, stay safe and help to protect others by washing your hands thoroughly and giving way to others when entering or leaving.

-Our team should spot any issues, but if you see a problem let us know by calling us on 01454 868000
+Our team check facilities regularly, but if you see a problem let us know by calling us on 01454 868000

 More information can be found on our public toilet page.